10.3: Job Interviews and Follow-up Messages

 10.3.2.6: Nonverbal Behaviour

 Nearly as important as what you say during an interview is how you say it—both in terms of your tone of voice and body language.
 Modulate your voice so that it follows the normal conversational rhythms and high-to-low shifts in volume and pitch appropriate for what you say, while trending often towards high pitch and volume to convey a sense of enthusiasm.
 Enthusiasm is contagious; if you’re enthusiastic about the job, the employer will be enthusiastic about you.
 A robotic monotone, on the other hand, risks boring your audience to sleep.
-Your facial expressions should be consistent with that enthusiasm, frequent flashing smiles, raised eyebrows, wide eyes, and head-nodding to effect a positive, high-energy vibe.
+Your facial expressions should be consistent with that enthusiasm, frequent flashing smiles, raised eyebrows, wide eyes, and head nodding to effect a positive, high-energy vibe.
 Like a monotone voice, an expressionless deadpan appearance will be hard to read, on the other hand, and suggest that you’re bored with the interview and will be dissatisfied with the job, even if it’s actually your way of suppressing nervous behaviour by appearing calm.
 At the negative extreme, frequently furrowing your brow (even in concentration) and grimacing will give the impression that you tend towards an angry or haughty disposition, which will be a drag to have around.

 Control your posture and hand movements to complement your responses.
 Sit erect and even lean in occasionally to appear attentive and actively listening to questions, as well as to appear excited when responding.
-Balance this by also loosening up, leaning back, and looking relaxed when the room calls for it with it’s own easy-going mood (see §10.1.3.1 above for more on the benefits of social mirroring).
+Balance this by also loosening up, leaning back, and looking relaxed when the room calls for it with its own easy-going mood (see §10.1.3.1 for more on the benefits of social mirroring).
 Sitting perfectly erect for too long will make you look stiff and robotic or petrified in nervousness.
 Looking too relaxed the whole time, however, will suggest that you don’t care much about the job and the people there, or that you’re too tired because you stayed up late the night before and would probably do the same and be unproductive if you got the job.
 If you need to keep your hands tucked away because their shaking would give away your nervousness, that’s fine.
 Otherwise, use moderately animated hand gestures to emphasize your spoken points as you naturally would in conversation.

 Above all else, maintain good eye contact.
 Looking the person you’re speaking to steadily in the eyes conveys a sense of confidence in what you’re saying and builds trust.
 Constantly looking down or away suggests either nervousness and a lack of confidence in what you’re saying or a mental struggle to remember points and articulate concepts that really should come easily to mind if you’re truly suited for the position.
 If the questions come to you from a panel, look primarily in the eyes of the one asking the question, but also share your eye contact methodically with everyone else on the hiring committee sitting across from you.
 Managed effectively, all of these subtle nonverbals suggest the kind of social competence and confidence that would make you successful in the position at hand.